gordonli121/gordonli121.github.io/index.markdown

 With no CS degree or any prior experience, it was quite difficult to find a job during the pandemics.
 Luckily, I picked up a contract intern position in a start-up called MeaningfulWork.
 I wore many hats and gained experience in frontend, backend, as well as DevOps work like CI/CD.
 During this internship, I got to know AWS and managed to obtain an [AWS Solutions Architect Certificate](https://www.credly.com/badges/48710788-5271-4196-9f5b-d7853b0e9bd8?source=linked_in_profile) during my free time.
 It was such an enjoyment to work with a group of passionate young talents towards a meaningful goal - facilitate positive social impact and give back to the community.

-Nine months after my decision to change career path, with the skillset I have accumulated, I finally landed a full-time job as a full-stack engineer in an innovation team at Scotiabank, where we create MVP and PoC projects related to fintech and digital transformation initiatives.
+Nine months after my decision to change career path, with the skillset I had accumulated, I finally landed a full-time job as a full-stack engineer in an innovation team at Scotiabank, where we create MVP and PoC projects related to fintech, data analytics, and digital transformation initiatives.

 ---